pviotti/hybris/README.md

-Hybris code base is composed by two main modules: MdStore and KvStore, the first being a thin wrapper layer of the metadata storage engine (i.e. Zookeeper), while the latter implements the storage primitives towards the API of the main public cloud storage services.
+Hybris code base is composed by two main modules: MdStore and KvStore, the first being a thin wrapper layer of the metadata storage engine (i.e. Zookeeper), while the latter implements the storage primitives towards the APIs of the main public cloud storage services.

 In this context, the Hybris library exposes a simple set of APIs